adrianjav/rotograd/README.md

 ## Example

 You can find a working example in the folder `example`.
 However, it requires some other dependencies to run (e.g., ignite and seaborn).
-The examples shows how to use RotoGrad on one of the regression problems from the manuscript.
+The example shows how to use RotoGrad on one of the regression problems from the manuscript.

 ![image](_assets/toy.gif)